-The delicious and juicy ruby red strawberry is more than just a fruit to cover with chocolate as a treat.
-In fact, strawberries are small nutritional powerhouses.
+Some experts consider strawberries a kind of "super fruit" because, even though they're small, they have loads of vitamins and other beneficial compounds.
+In other words, strawberries are deliciously nutrient-dense.
 “Strawberries are loaded with flavonoids and other health-protective plant nutrients, so think of them as a super fruit,” says Jackie Newgent, RDN, CDN, New York City-based plant-forward chef and culinary nutritionist.

-The plant compounds in strawberries have been linked to many health benefits, like reduced blood pressure and cholesterol and improvements in insulin resistance.
-Not to mention that these tiny berries pack an antioxidant punch that may help ward off nasty inflammation.
+The plant compounds in strawberries have been linked with many health benefits — like reduced blood pressure and cholesterol and improvements in insulin resistance.
+This gorgeous berries also pack an antioxidant punch that may help ward off nasty inflammation.
 Let’s dive into all of reasons why you should add strawberries to your diet and explore fun ways to eat them.

 The health benefits of eating strawberries

 Strawberries pack a big nutritional punch into a small package.
 With vitamins, minerals, antioxidants and beneficial plant compounds, strawberries play a positive role in many health conditions.
 “It’s recommended to eat 8 strawberries a day,” says Newgent.
 “That counts as a serving of strawberries, and it’s the amount that research suggests may help reduce the risk of certain cancers, boost brain and heart health, and manage Type 2 diabetes,” she adds.